joshenoy/sathyabh.at/content/blog/2013-08-01-hellforge-my-desktop-after-a-long-time.md

 ![IMG_20130204_211923.jpg][8]

 Flipkart took a good 3-4 days to get the replacement.
-Again, despite my request to have it delivered after 6pm, the Flipkart delivery guy was at my house at 3pm on a freaking weekday, despite their explicit assurance that it&#8217;ll be delivered after 6pm.
+Again, despite my request to have it delivered after 6pm, the Flipkart delivery guy was at my house at 3pm on a freaking weekday, despite their explicit assurance that it'll be delivered after 6pm.
 You can imagine my frustration.
 I asked the delivery guy to come that weekend.

-Thankfully, the replacement replacement processor didn&#8217;t look like it was eaten.
+Thankfully, the replacement replacement processor didn't look like it was eaten.

 ![IMG_20130209_163152.jpg][9]